yael1995/Yael---JB-TEST/README.md

 9. created pod with a namespace temp-bus based on redis:alpine image
 10. created persistent volume named pv-analytics
 11. created pod with a volume of type emptyDir
+12. created pod an dattached it on a persistant volume called pv-1